Last Updated on September 14, 2023

 When someone says the word tractor, what image comes to mind?
-Some picture a large vehicle looming over a field of crops, maybe one of the John Deere varieties.
+Some picture a large vehicle looming over a field of crops, maybe one of the John Deere type.
 But not all tractors are that big, work on a farm, or even green and yellow for that matter.
-Some tractors are made for use in the backyard.
+Some tractors operate on just small farms, others get used solely in the backyard.
 These are called compact tractors or lawn tractors.
 And just like any machine, not all tractors are made equal.
-Some are more fuel efficient, offer better maneuverability, or simply generate better results.
-If you’re in the market for one then you’ve come to the right place.
+Some are more fuel efficient, more ergonomic, offer better versatility, or simply generate better results.
+If you’re in the market for a new tractor then you’ve come to the right place.
 Here’s a present day guide to buying the best compact tractor.

 How to Buy the Best Compact Tractor

-Our guide begins with a question, or rather, a few questions.
+Our guide continues with a question, or rather, a few questions.
 Before you know what to get, you have to know why you’re getting it.
-Greater self-awareness means you’ll be making a purchase that benefits you more than it costs.
-No one enjoys buying an item only to later make an unsatisfied return.
-If the item can even be returned.
+Greater self-awareness helps you make a purchase that benefits you more than it costs, like whether to get a tractor with a diesel engine, or one with a high-capacity fuel tank.
+No one enjoys buying an item only to later make an unsatisfied return – if the item can even be returned.

 What’s the intended purpose?

 Who buys tools without knowing how they’ll use them?
 The same logic applies to vehicles and heavy equipment.
-You shouldn’t buy a tractor without having retractor-related tasks to complete.
-Owning one means you’re planning on doing something with the land.
+You shouldn’t buy a tractor without having tractor-related tasks to complete.
+Owning one means you’re planning on doing something with the land – moving pallets, tilling crops, snow removal, or something else.

 Speaking of the land, do you own small or large acres?
-All tractors make tending the land easier, faster, and more efficient.
+Are small tractors what you really need?
+All of these machines make tending the land easier, faster, and more efficient.
 However, the compact tractor is ideal for people with smaller pieces of land.
 The reduced size makes tasks like lawn mowing easier, but could not do what a larger tractor does in the same amount of time.
-That’s why a simple backyard is ideal for these machines.
+That’s why a simple backyard is most ideal for these machines.

 How much do you plan on using the tractor?